 The interest rate is low to ensure easy and convenient repayment

-The card has a validity of five years
+A student credit card has a validity of 5 years

-Some banks offer the facility to convert the card to a standard credit card once the cardholder is done with his/her college education
+Some banks offer the facility to convert the student credit card to a standard credit card once the cardholder completes his/her college education

-Prompt repayment of dues helps build a good credit score
+As a student credit card helps in prompt repayment of dues, it easily helps the cardholder to build a good credit score

-Students can earn and redeem reward points and discounts against their credit card transactions
+You can earn and redeem reward points and get discounts against student credit card transactions

-The general steps to check your status is:
+The general steps to check your credit card status are: